ricoberger/echoserver/README.md

 - `/websocket`: Can be used to test WebSocket connections.
 It returns the message sent over the WebSocket connection.
 - `/metrics`: Returns the captured Prometheus metrics.

+The following gRPC endpoints are available:

+- `Echoserver.Echo`: Echoes the message sent in the request.
+- `Echoserver.Status`: Returns a gRPC error with the status specified in the `status` field of the request or a random gRPC error when the value of the `status` field is `random`.
+- `Echoserver.Request`: Forwards the request to the specified gRPC endpoint and returns the response.
+The request message should have the following structure:
+  `{"uri": "localhost:8081", "method": "Echoserver.Echo", "message": "{ \"message\": \"Hello\" }"}`

 ## Building and Running